tock/tock/doc/reference/trd-uart.md

 If a client needs to transmit characters larger than 8 bits, it should use `transmit_character`, as `transmit_buffer` is a buffer of 8-bit bytes and cannot store 9-bit values.
+If the UART is configured to use characters wider than 8-bit, the `transmit_buffer` operation is disabled and calls to it must return `ErrorCode::INVAL`.

 There can be a single transmit operation ongoing at any time.
 Successfully calling either `transmit_buffer` or